 Canadian natural gas utilities are well positioned to be leaders in supporting RNG using the existing gas pipeline infrastructure and natural gas equipment without significant new investment.
 Several Canadian gas utilities are involved in a number of innovative RNG projects.
 For example, customers in Abbotsford, British Columbia, have been receiving RNG from on-farm agricultural waste, since 2010 as part of a project between Fraser Valley Biogas and FortisBC.
 A second project in BC, illustrated in this photo, was also opened up at the Salmon Arm landfill.
 In Ontario, the City of Hamilton established an arrangement with Union Gas in 2011, adding RNG produced from a waste water treatment plant into the utility’s distribution network.

-Click here to learn more about RNG or click here to read about the fourth Natural Gas Opportunity: Produce Renewable Natural Gas.
+Click here to learn more about RNG or click here to read how increased use of renewable natural gas is Canada’s natural gas solution.

 Renewable Natural Gas (RNG) Technology Roadmap for Canada